 This webpage contains everything you need to have us prepare a new I-20 or DS-2019 to allow your dependents to come in F-2 or J-2 status.

-Definition of “Dependents” – Please note that federal immigration law currently views dependents (those eligible for F-2 or J-2 status) as spouses and children only.
+Definition of “Dependents” – Please note that as of August 2013, federal laws permit a dependent I-20 or DS-2019 to be issued for same-sex spouses.
 Children must be under 21 and unmarried.
-“Spouse” is currently considered to be only those who can document a legal marriage between members of the opposite sex.
-Girlfriends/boyfriends, fiancées, same-sex partners (even if in a marriage legally recognized in other countries), or common-law (i.e. unmarried) living arrangements are currently not recognized by U.S. government agencies as being eligible for F-2 or J-2 dependent status.
+Girlfriends/boyfriends, fiancées, or common-law (i.e. unmarried) living arrangements are currently not recognized by U.S. government agencies as being eligible for F-2 or J-2 dependent status.
 If you fall into one of these situations, please consult an ISSS adviser.

 Many international students want their families to join them in the U.S. Before they arrive, we encourage you to think about their adjustment to living here and how your life will change after they join you.
 Listed below are some issues for you to think about, do some research on, and talk with your spouse and children about before they arrive.
 Planning for their arrival will make things easier for everyone.